Candidate Privacy Statement

-You have the right to contact us to in order to:
+You may have certain rights to contact us related to your Personal Data:

 In some instances, EIS is not required to comply with your request if the Processing of your Personal Data is necessary for compliance with a legal obligation or the establishment, exercise, or defense of legal claims.
 In those cases, we will provide you with a detailed explanation.

 We would ask that you address any concerns or issues with us in the first instance before contacting the relevant supervisory authority.
 You also have the right to lodge a complaint with a supervisory authority, in particular in your country of residence, if you consider that our Processing of your Personal Data infringes applicable Data Protection and Privacy Law.

 We may modify or update this privacy statement from time to time.
 If we make a material change to this Privacy Statement, we will notify you of the change.